 Here, we take a look at some of the most famous large-scale canvas paintings, from Botticelli's mythological masterpiece to Pollock's avant-garde “action painting.”

-Created between 1482 and 1485, The Birth of Venus is among Italian Renaissance artist Sandro Botticelli’s most well-known works.
+Created between 1482 and 1485, The Birth of Venus is among Sandro Botticelli‘s most well-known works, and one of the most famous Renaissance paintings.
 The monumental, mythological painting depicts Venus, the Roman goddess of love and beauty, as she emerges from the sea in her signature scallop shell.

 In addition to its mythology-based subject matter—a genre of iconography that Renaissance artists did not typically explore—the painting is renowned for its vibrant color palette, delicate brushwork, and, of course, its scale: 5′ 8″ x 9′ 2″.